SenRanja/senranja.github.io/source/_posts/Math/Propositional-Logic.md

 -> Conclusion: Green is an imposter.

+---

+Jiaojiao: "Later we use propositional logic to prove it"

+---

 ## Applications III: Reasoning About Requirements/Specifications

 Suppose a set of English language requirements $R$ for a software/hardware system can be formalised by a set of formulas {$φ_1$,...,$φ_n$}.